wjbryant/nozoom.js/README.md

 - interceptEvents
-  `boolean` - Whether to intercept all mouse events and adjust coordinate values for the zoom factor
+  `boolean` - Whether to intercept all mouse events and adjust coordinate values for the zoom factor.
+The default value is `true`.